Dashboard Excellence: A beginner’s guide

 Strategic dashboards

 Strategic dashboards focus on long-term goals and targets (KPIs).
-Typically delivered to people who want the answer to “Are we meeting our monthly target?”
+Are usually delivered to people who want the answer to “Are we reaching our monthly target?”.

 -